 - We present a test environment for assessing the effectiveness of VM placement algorithms.
-This test environment builds on the CloudSim simulator [14], but extends it with several further components that are needed for reproducible experiments, like converters for publicly available workload traces and a workload generator. - Using this environment, we undertake a detailed empirical comparison of seven algorithms that address the same version of the problem.
-Beyond the results of the comparison itself, it also exemplifies the methodology that we propose for this purpose, thus it can be seen as a methodological template. - All our source code, configuration files, and results are publicly available from http://sourceforge.net/p/vm-alloc/comparison/.
+This test environment builds on an existing cloud simulator, but extends it with several further components that are needed for reproducible experiments, like converters for publicly available workload traces and a workload generator. - Using this environment, we undertake a detailed empirical comparison of seven algorithms that address the same version of the problem.
+Beyond the results of the comparison itself, it also exemplifies the methodology that we propose for this purpose, thus it can be seen as a methodological template.